dapsavoie/agricultural_satellite_classifier/README.md

 <b> Create_train_set_fit_model: </b>
 Create a trained model 2000 images.
 The random state in train_test_split really impacted the loss function and precision.
 This is a messy file with a bit of everything but leaving as is, as it works.
 The model can be loaded like in the Quick Classifier.

+<b> Sorting RGB Files: </b>
+This file contains helper functions to sort images in unlabelled folders(such as rgb/nir) into their respective categories.
+This can be used to create better training data.